-Requests for further information and for Application for Membership forms should be sent to the Honorary Secretary, Jennifer Kelly, AGB Mc Nair, PO Box 507, North Sydney, NSW 2059, telephone (02) 9911 7312, facsimile (02) 9959 4947.
+Requests for further information and for application for membership forms should be sent to:

+The Honorary Secretary, Jennifer Kelly, AGB McNair PO Box 507 North Sydney NSW 2059 tel (02) 9911 7312, fax (02) 9959 4947

 General Education Program

 UNSW requires that all undergraduate students undertake a structured program in general education as an integral part of studies for their degree.
 The University believes that a General Education complements the more specialised learning undertaken in a student's chosen field of study and contributes to the flexibility which graduates are increasingly required to demonstrate.
 Employers repeatedly point to the complex nature of the modern work environment and advise that they highly value graduates with the skills provided by a broad general education, as well as the specialised knowledge provided in more narrowly defined degree programs.
 As well, over many years graduates of this University have reported that they greatly valued their General Education studies, which are found to be relevant to both career and personal development.